Watford ace could be hit with driving ban and hefty fine after being caught speeding

-Watford star Etienne Capoue could be in hot water after it’s been reported that he was caught speeding at around 116mph on the M25.
+Watford star Etienne Capoue has landed himself in hot water after it’s been reported that he was caught speeding at around 116mph on the M25.

 The 30-year-old has been a key figure for Javi Gracia’s side this season, scoring four goals and providing three assists in 34 appearances for the club.